rackerlabs/support-how-to/content/dedicated-hosting/add-new-vpn-user-myrackspace-portal.md

    VPN user automation can generate a secure password for the username you entered, or you can create a custom password.
 This password must have at least 8 characters with uppercase, lowercase, numbers, and special characters.

-   After the ticket is created, you are redirected back to your ticket list in the MyRackspace portal.
+   After the ticket is created, you are redirected back to your ticket list in the MyRackspace Portal.
 Automation runs in the background while the ticket is created, which typically takes less than a minute to complete.
 After you refresh your browser, the ticket *Create New VPN User on Firewall Request (from template)* is in **Confirm Solved** status.

 5. Retrieve the password for your new VPN user by opening the ticket.
 The password is in the most recent comment.